txje/Unicycler/README.md

 ### 6. Bridge application

 At this point of the pipeline there can be many bridges, some of which may conflict.
 Unicycler therefore assigns a quality score to each based on all available evidence (e.g. read alignment quality, graph path match, read depth consistency, etc).
-Bridges are then applied in order of decreasing quality so whenever bridges conflict, only the most supported option is used.
+Bridges are then applied in order of decreasing quality so whenever there is a conflict, only the most supported bridge is used.
 A minimum quality threshold prevents the application of low evidence bridges (see [Conservative, normal and bold](#conservative-normal-and-bold) for more information).

 <p align="center"><img src="misc/bridge_application.png" alt="Application of bridges"></p>